IBM/ibm-cloudability-governance/example-workflows/multiple-deployments/Readme.md

 ## Structure

-Assuming that an IaC repository contains code for multipule regions contained within different directories and some common modules -
+Assuming that an IaC repository contains code for multiple regions contained within different directories and some common modules -

 ```